1978 Finnish Air Force DC-3 crash: Aftermath

 The accident hastened by two years the replacement of the aging DC-3 fleet of the Finnish Air Force with Fokker F.27s.
 Air force and Finnair pilots were also given more training for emergency situations and flying in challenging wind conditions.

-A memorial was later erected at Utti Airport, where the fateful flight originally took off.
+A memorial was later erected at Utti Airport, where the flight originally took off.

-Among the victims were three sitting members of the Finnish Parliament: Olavi Majlander, Arto Merisaari, and Kirsti Hollming.
+Among the victims were three sitting members of the Parliament of Finland: Olavi Majlander, Arto Merisaari, and Kirsti Hollming.

 Tarja Halonen, the future President of Finland, then lawyer for the Central Organisation of Finnish Trade Unions, would have been a passenger on the flight had her doctor not advised her not to fly, due to her late-stage pregnancy.
 MP Kirsti Hollming on the other hand was not supposed to be on the plane, but a speech she held in Kuopio was delayed and she was offered an opportunity to take the flight home.